-- Our approach to incorporating the effect of Covid-19 on our ECL calculations was guided by a recognition that uncertainty has increased significantly since December 2019, with unemployment and GDP both expected to deteriorate.
-However, there is significant uncertainty in the timing and quantum of this deterioration.
-Although the approach to ECL calculations remains the same as previous quarters, SBS has built in Covid-19 related adjustments to account for this uncertainty. - SBS have used probability weighted unemployment and GDP scenarios (base, optimistic and pessimistic) to calculate the ECL by risk-weighting these scenarios.
+Our approach to incorporating the effect of Covid-19 on our ECL calculations was guided by a recognition that there remains elevated uncertainty in macroeconomic indicators following Covid-19.
+In particular, exceptionally high inflation and a rapidly increasing interest rates are pushing up living costs and increasing risks to house prices, GDP growth and unemployment.
+However there remains uncertainty in the timing and quantum of these risks.
+Although the approach to ECL calculations remains the same as previous quarters, SBS has built in Covid-19 related adjustments to account for this uncertainty.

+SBS have used probability weighted unemployment and GDP scenarios (base, optimistic and pessimistic) to calculate the ECL by risk-weighting these scenarios.
 In addition, sensitivity analysis has been performed to quantify the impact on the ECL of forecasts being incorrect.